sighupio/fury-kubernetes-monitoring/katalog/thanos/README.md

 ## Setup in Fury Module

-KFD Thanos package has 2 different possible deployment setups `thanos-minio` using a MinIO instance for storage and `thanos-s3` using an S3 bucket as storage.
+SD Thanos package has 2 different possible deployment setups `thanos-minio` using a MinIO instance for storage and `thanos-s3` using an S3 bucket as storage.
 Each one can be configured to proxy a single Prometheus instance or 3 Prometheus instances simultaneously:

 ```bash
 thanos-minio